 However, some old theories have proved remarkably tenacious.
 Ideologies for reconciling the senses, through mathematics and spirituality, re-emerge time and again - despite technical and philosophic innovation.
 The colour-music code, with its arrangement of spectral colours and a white-note scale, is one idea that is never far below the surface.
 Some of its major tenets influenced early animated film, even though colour had less theoretical importance than form as an equivalent for music.
 Paradoxically, it occasionally appears in painting, as a transcription code for achieving the impossible - accommodating music in a medium with no time-frame.
 Codes per se may be a disadvantage in the long run, sterile and antiquated encumbrances.
 But, hopefully, computer users will take inspiration from the abstractionists and animators of the 20th century, to continue making open and unfettered explorations of colour and music.

 We live in an electronic soup, criss-crossed by signals from cellphones, Wi-Fi, FM radio and other digital broadcasts.
-Background radiation is inseparable from modern life, causing genuine concern about the possibility of cancer caused by mobile phone use.
+Background radiation is inseparable from modern life, and can increase 500,000-fold as we approach the transmitter.
+(Thus, concerns have been voiced about the possibility of cancers due to incessant mobile phone use.)
 This collaborative piece senses those electromagnetic waves between 80Mhz and 5.2Ghz that convey sound and images to our devices.
 Antennae will pick up signals in real time (on site as well as at other locations), display them graphically on a screen and generate a sound through loud speakers.
 Any phone used in the vicinity will alter the sound and image; waves that are usually undetectable to the human senses are made audible and visible.